Emergency Dentistry Torrance

 How to handle a broken denture: If your denture breaks, avoid trying to fix it yourself with household adhesives, as they can damage the denture further or be toxic.
 Instead, keep the broken pieces together and store them in a safe container.
 Avoid wearing the denture until it can be professionally repaired.

 How we treat broken dentures: We will assess the extent of the damage to your denture.
-In many cases, minor cracks or breaks can be repaired in-office the same day.
+In many cases, minor cracks or breaks can be repaired in the office on the same day.
 If the damage is severe, we may need to take impressions and have a new denture crafted to restore your smile.

 Learn More About Dentures